-1. Details of the implemented Corporate Governance Code
+1. Details of implemented Corporate Governance Code

-Martifer, as an issuer of shares admitted to trading in the regulated market, is subject to the provisions of the Regulation of the Portuguese Securities Market Commission (hereinafter "CMVM") no. 4/2013 of 18 July 2013 and is governed by the recommendations in the Corporate Governance Code of the Portuguese Institute of Corporate Governance - IPCG (2018), available on the website www.cgov.pt.
+Martifer, as the issuer of shares admitted to trading in the regulated market, is subject to the provisions of the Regulation of the Portuguese Securities Market Commission (hereinafter "CMVM") no. 4/2013 of 18 July 2013 and is governed by the recommendations in the Corporate Governance Code of the Portuguese Institute of Corporate Governance IPCG (2018), that can be consulted on the website www.cgov.pt.